martintrojer/martintrojer.github.com/content/post/2011-12-22-asynchronous-workflows-in-clojure.md

 We managed to solve the scalability problem, but we also made the code much harder to read and maintain.
 And if we were to make this code "real" it would get even worse.
 All error handling try/catch would have to be duplicated in all callbacks, since they are run in separate contexts.
 Just imagine what happens when we have more than 2 callbacks!

 How can we get closer to the F# example above?
 One solution is to embrace the concept of channels and pipelines and wrap the netty internals in some Clojure idiomatic way.
-Fortunately this is exactly what the projects <a href="https://github.com/ztellman/lamina">lamina</a> and <a href="https://github.com/ztellman/aleph">aleph</a> have done.
+Fortunately this is exactly what the projects [lamina](https://github.com/ztellman/lamina) and [aleph](https://github.com/ztellman/aleph) have done.
 With aleph the example above can be written as succinctly as this;

 ```clojure
 def result (agent []))